-- The transport (especially at long distances) of high electrical powers is very efficient if carried out at high voltages, the latter is quite easily achieved with the use of transformers.
+The transport of high electrical powers is very efficient if it is carried out at high voltages.
+High voltages are achieved quite easily with the use of transformers.

-- In direct current it is not possible to exploit the advantages of a three-phase system.
-Almost all consumer electronic devices operate in direct current, but this can be achieved by alternating current by means of a simple rectifier.
+In direct current it is not possible to exploit the advantages of a three-phase system.
+Almost all consumer electronic devices operate on direct current.
+Despite this, this conversion can be easily achieved by means of a simple rectifier.

-On the other hand, it is possible to obtain alternating electric current from the direct current, generated in appropriate parameters of frequency, waveform and voltage by means of devices called inverters.
+On the other hand, it is possible to obtain alternating electric current from direct current.
+Power inverters can generate this conversion and supply the current in appropriate parameters of frequency, waveform, and voltage.

 History of alternating current

-The alternating current was extended thanks to the use of the transformer, which allows to take the difference of potential (voltage) to very high levels (high voltage) and correspondingly the current to very low values, thus maintaining the power unaltered and then transmitting it to a large distances and small losses, achieving considerable economies of scale.
+The alternating current was extended thanks to the use of the transformer.
+The transformer allows to bring the potential difference (voltage) to very high levels (high voltage) and the current to very low values.

-In addition, alternating current electric motors are more reliable and efficient than direct current electric motors.
+Also, AC electric motors are more reliable and efficient than DC electric motors.

-Currently in the world, alternating electric power is distributed in two frequencies, 50 Hz (Europe, Asia, Africa) and 60 Hz (America, part of Japan) and different voltages (see electrical standards in the world).
+Currently in the world, alternating electrical energy is distributed in two frequencies, 50 Hz (Europe, Asia, Africa) and 60 Hz (America, part of Japan) and different voltages.

 The war of the currents was a series of events that surrounded the struggle motivated by the introduction of electric power transmission systems in the United States.
 It happened between the end of the 1880s and the beginning of the 1890s.